Generic Name: c1 esterase inhibitor, human (C1 ES-ter-ase in-HIB-i-ter, HUE-man) (Intravenous route, Subcutaneous route)

 Uses for Cinryze

-C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE) in adults and teenagers.
+C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE).
 HAE is a rare disease that causes swelling of the face, hands, feet, throat, stomach, bowels, or sexual organs.
 People who have HAE have low levels of C1 esterase inhibitor in their body, and this medicine increases the amount of C1 esterase inhibitor in the body.

 This medicine is available only with your doctor's prescription.